 A broad category, we are open to all types of design with each project judged on its terms.
 Judges will look for proof of how the design impacted the client’s business performance.
 Projects including Brand Design, Brand Identity, Exhibition Design, B2B &B2C websites, online promotion design and mobile/app design are invited.

-Please provide links and images/videos illustrating your app for the judges to review.
+Please provide images/videos and links for the judges to review.

 Please provide examples of your animations for the judges review.